 The finals of the Twentieth International Games for the Paralysed were played off today (Saturday, July 31) at Stoke Mandeville, North of London.

-The finals of the Twentieth International Games for the Paralysed were played off today (Saturday, July 31) at Stoke Mandeville, North of London.
+Background: The finals of the Twentieth International Games for the Paralysed were played off today (Saturday, July 31) at Stoke Mandeville, North of London.
 Our film shows three of the 19 events of the day: Archery, Relay Race and Basketball.
 The Relay Race was won by France; and Israel defeated Argentina in the Basketball final.

 The Games, which opened on Sunday (July 25), have been played throughout the week with competitors from 27 countries.
 Among those watching was Abebe Bikila of Ethiopia, who has been returning to Stoke Mandeville since a car crash broke his neck in March 1969.
 At that time he was considered one of the greatest Olympic Marathon runners of all time, after winning two Gold Medals.